Obscuretone/obscuretone.github.io/public/posts/en/even_gods_can_bleed.md

 The Act repeatedly says the "head of a public body may refuse" disclosure.
 The head may refuse information that would reveal the substance of Executive Council deliberations.
 The head may refuse advice or recommendations developed by or for a public body or minister.
 The head may refuse information where disclosure could harm law enforcement or the security of property or a computer system.
 The head may refuse solicitor-client privileged information.
 The Act also allows the head of a public body to delegate powers to officers of the public body.

-That is not automatically corrupt.
+That can happen without cartoon corruption.

 Some exemptions are legitimate.
 Personal privacy matters.
 Cabinet confidentiality can matter.
 Solicitor-client privilege can matter.
 Security details can matter.